transcribe-app/mcp-transcribe/README.md

 - Sign in to the Transcribe [online editor](https://transcribe.com/app)
 - Copy your private URL from Automation popup

-🔹 Before installing the server, ensure you have Node.js
+🔹 Before installing the server, ensure you have Node.js and Git
 - Download from: https://nodejs.org/
 - Verify Node with: node --version
 - Verify NPX with: npx --version